Generating Reliable Power While Creating Negative Carbon Emissions

 xi) Agora Energy Technologies

-c) Rapid growth of Green Bonds to finance projects that can be sold to financial organizations that have committed to investing in climate action such as the Glasgow Financial Alliance for Net Zero, which has a combined total of over $70 trillion US dollars under management.
+f) Rapid growth of Green Bonds to finance projects that can be sold to financial organizations that have committed to investing in climate action such as the Glasgow Financial Alliance for Net Zero, which has a combined total of over $130 trillion US dollars under management.
+For more information, see section C below:

 - Provides reliable power to the electrical grid even when wind and/or solar farms are not generating power.